Fire Engineering Training Community

 I was asked to speak on Brotherhood at a local department's awards dinner.
 This is my pre-speech draft:

 When I was young, I remember visiting the firehouse my Uncle worked in.
 The house in Pikesville Maryland, across the street from the Old Confederate Soldiers Home, housed Engine 2.
 It was a place of massive red trucks, squeezed together between brick walls and dark lighting, and tall men.
-I was too young to really understand what was going on around me, but there was a sense of community and… Continue
+I was too young to really understand what was going on around me, but there was a sense… Continue

 The Show Goes On